How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • gargling and inhalation with pharmaceutical herbs, with the addition of fir, eucalyptus oil, soda-saline solution, Furacilin, Miramistin;

-• diet therapy - products with a high content of various vitamins, irritating dishes are excluded - salty, spicy, sour.
+• diet therapy - foods high in various vitamins, irritating foods - salty, spicy, sour - are excluded.

-• to flush out toxins from the body - drink plenty of water.
+• To flush out toxins from the body, drink plenty of fluids.

 ethnoscience

-If a woman has pregnancy and tonsillitis suddenly, there are effective and safe for expectant mothers traditional medicine recipes aimed at relieving pain, inflammation and destroying pathogenic microbes.
+If a woman is pregnant and has tonsillitis suddenly, there are traditional medicine recipes that are effective and safe for expectant mothers, aimed at relieving pain, inflammation and destroying pathogens.

-In any case, all folk remedies are used after consultation with the attending physician.
+In any case, all folk remedies are used after consultation with your doctor.

-Some methods of alternative treatment of pregnant women with angina:
+Some methods of alternative treatment for pregnant women with sore throat:

-1. Grind a few lemons in the peel with sugar.
-Take the present mixture in 1 tsp.
+1. Grind a few peeled lemons with sugar.
+Take the infused mixture 1 tsp.
 5 times a day.
-It is a good anti-inflammatory and antiseptic, strengthens the body, saturates it with vitamin C.
+This is a good anti-inflammatory and antiseptic, strengthens the body, saturates it with vitamin C.

-2. Add finely chopped head of garlic to 1 glass of apple juice, boil for 5 minutes.
-Drink warm up to 3 glasses a day.
+2. Add a finely chopped head of garlic to 1 glass of apple juice and boil for 5 minutes.
+Drink warm up to 3 glasses per day.

 4. Decoctions for inhalation - from unpeeled potatoes (with the addition of a few drops of turpentine), a soda-salt mixture with the addition of 2 drops of iodine.

-5. Gargling - with a decoction of chamomile and sage, a solution of propolis (1 tablespoon of propolis in 1 glass of warm water, rinse every hour), infusion of marshmallow (2 tablespoons pour 500 ml of boiling water and leave for 2 hours), beer mixture ( Mix 1 liter of hot beer with 1 glass of yarrow juice, gargle and drink 1 glass 3 times a day), 1 glass of beetroot juice with the addition of 1 tbsp. l. vinegar (rinse 5 times a day), etc.
+5. Gargling - chamomile and sage decoction, propolis solution (1 tbsp propolis in 1 glass of warm water, gargle every hour), marshmallow infusion (2 tbsp pour 500 ml of boiling water and leave for 2 hours), beer mixture ( Mix 1 liter of hot beer with 1 glass of yarrow juice, gargle and drink 1 glass 3 times a day), 1 glass of beet juice with the addition of 1 tbsp. l. vinegar (rinse 5 times a day), etc.

-6. Throat treatment - with an alcohol-salt solution (mix 100 g of vodka with 2 tablespoons of coarse salt, lubricate the tonsils 6 times every half hour), a mixture of 1.5 g of novocaine, 100 ml of alcohol, 2.5 g of menthol, 1.5 g of anestizine, lubricate the neck 3 times a day and wrap it with a warm scarf.
+6. Treatment of the throat - with an alcohol-saline solution (mix 100 g of vodka with 2 tablespoons of coarse salt, lubricate the tonsils 6 times every half hour), a mixture of 1.5 g of novocaine, 100 ml of alcohol, 2.5 g of menthol, 1.5 l lubricate the neck with anesthesin 3 times a day and wrap it with a warm scarf.

-To avoid infection with a sore throat, pregnant women must perform the following procedures and adhere to some rules:
+To avoid contracting a sore throat, pregnant women must perform the following procedures and adhere to certain rules:

 • regularly ventilate and humidify the room;

-• for eating and drinking use individual utensils;
+• Use individual utensils for eating and drinking;

 • do not communicate with sick people;

-• strengthening immunity by taking special vitamin and mineral complexes for pregnant women, drinking more fresh fruit juices;
+• strengthening the immune system by taking special vitamin and mineral complexes for pregnant women, drinking more fresh fruit juices;

-• when visiting crowded places, lubricate the nose with oxolin ointment and put on a gauze mask;
+• when visiting crowded places, lubricate your nose with oxolinic ointment and put on a gauze mask;

 • timely treatment of diseases of the teeth and oral cavity (stomatitis, caries, gingivitis, etc.);

-• if the house has a family member with a sore throat, regularly fumigate the air in the room with aromatic oils of tea tree or fir, eucalyptus, orange;
+• if there is a family member with a sore throat in the house, regularly fumigate the air in the room with aromatic oils of tea tree or fir, eucalyptus, orange;

-• when using heaters, place water containers in the room.
+• When using heaters, place containers of water in the room.

-In the event of the first signs of a sore throat during pregnancy, it is better to consult a doctor without delay.
+If the first signs of a sore throat appear during pregnancy, it is better to consult a doctor without delay.

-In no case should you self-medicate, let alone let the disease take its course, in order to avoid unpleasant consequences and the loss of a child.
+Under no circumstances should you self-medicate, much less let the disease take its course, in order to avoid unpleasant consequences and the loss of the child.

-During pregnancy, a woman can get any infectious disease, including tonsillitis.
-Any ailment caused by an infection can adversely affect the development of the fetus.
-Obstetricians have long known that even with an asymptomatic or oligosymptomatic course of the infectious process in a woman, the pathology in a child can be significantly pronounced.
-This is due to the intensive reproduction of fetal cells, as a result of which they become more sensitive to the damaging effects of microorganisms and their toxins.
+During pregnancy, a woman can get sick with any infectious disease, including sore throat.
+Any illness caused by infection can adversely affect the development of the fetus.
+Obstetricians have long known that even with an asymptomatic or low-symptomatic course of the infectious process in a woman, the pathology in a child can be significantly pronounced.
+This is explained by the intensive reproduction of fetal cells, as a result of which they become more sensitive to the damaging effects of microorganisms and their toxins.

-A feature of infectious diseases in pregnant women is the impossibility of using many drugs, since they have a teratogenic effect (proven to affect the fetus) or are poorly understood.
+A feature of infectious diseases in pregnant women is the impossibility of using many medications, since they have a teratogenic effect (proven to affect the fetus) or have been poorly studied.

-In its development, the fetus goes through stages corresponding to the laying of organs, their development and final differentiation.
-In terms of timing, these periods conditionally correlate with the trimesters of pregnancy.
-Consider how angina can affect the fetus at different stages of its growth, as well as the features of the treatment of this disease in each of the trimesters.
+In its development, the fetus goes through stages corresponding to the formation of organs, their development and final differentiation.
+In terms of timing, these periods are conditionally correlated with the trimesters of pregnancy.
+Let's consider how angina can affect the fetus at different stages of its growth, as well as the features of treatment of this disease in each trimester.

 First trimester

-In the first months of pregnancy, a woman has a greater risk of getting a sore throat than usual.
-This is due to intense hormonal changes, behavioral changes, pregnancy toxemia.
-During this period, a woman visits medical institutions more often, where she is exposed to contact with patients.
+In the first months of pregnancy, a woman has a greater risk of developing a sore throat than usual.
+This is due to intense hormonal changes, behavioral changes, and pregnancy toxicosis.
+During this period, a woman more often visits medical institutions, where she is exposed to contact with patients.

 At the same time, she continues to work, as a result of which she experiences additional stress.
-Her need for proteins and vitamins increases, which is not always satisfied.
-As for immunodeficiency, it is not as typical for pregnant women as it is commonly believed.
-The parameters of immunity in a healthy patient are most often within the normal range.
+Her need for proteins and vitamins increases, which is not always met.
+As for immunodeficiency, it is not as common for pregnant women as is commonly believed.
+Immunity indicators in a healthy patient are most often within normal limits.

 The causative agent of the disease does not directly affect the fetus.
-Dangerous are its toxins released into the blood of a woman during inflammation.
-In addition, hypoxia (lack of oxygen and nutrients) develops during illness.
+Its toxins, released into a woman’s blood during inflammation, are dangerous.
+In addition, hypoxia (lack of oxygen and nutrients) develops during the illness.

-If a woman falls ill with a sore throat in the first days of pregnancy, the death of a fertilized egg or embryo is not excluded.
-In later periods, the formation of the placenta is disturbed, primary placental insufficiency develops.
-Subsequently, it can transform into secondary insufficiency, which is characterized by fetal hypoxia, delayed development, premature birth and other complications of pregnancy.
+If a woman gets a sore throat in the first days of pregnancy, the death of a fertilized egg or embryo cannot be ruled out.
+At a later stage, the formation of the placenta is disrupted, and primary placental insufficiency develops.
+Subsequently, it can transform into secondary failure, which is characterized by fetal hypoxia, delayed fetal development, premature birth and other pregnancy complications.

-Fetal deformities can even form if exposure to toxins was at particularly important points in time for the laying of a particular organ.
-For example, there is a violation of the development of the brain (micro- or hydrocephalus), intracranial calcification ("ossification"), heart defects, impaired limb formation.
+Fetal deformities may even develop if exposure to toxins occurred at particularly important times for the development of a particular organ.
+For example, there is a violation of brain development (micro- or hydrocephalus), intracranial calcification (“ossification”), heart defects, and disorders of the formation of limbs.

-The first trimester is the most dangerous in terms of abortion, diseases and fetal developmental disorders due to diseases in the mother.
+The first trimester is the most dangerous in terms of miscarriage, diseases and developmental disorders of the fetus due to illnesses in the mother.

 Second trimester

-If a pregnant woman gets a sore throat in the second trimester of pregnancy, then the most common complication she will have is placental insufficiency.
+If a pregnant woman gets a sore throat in the second trimester of pregnancy, the most common complication will be placental insufficiency.
 As a result, the supply of oxygen and nutrients to the fetus is disrupted, it grows more slowly and develops worse.

-In some cases, under the influence of toxins, the developing eyes of the unborn child, chorioretinitis, are observed, in the future this complication can lead to blindness.
-The fetal liver also suffers, the spleen enlarges.
+In some cases, under the influence of toxins, damage to the developing eyes of the unborn child, chorioretinitis, is observed; in the future, this complication can lead to blindness.
+The fetal liver also suffers, and the spleen enlarges.

-Polyhydramnios often develops, spontaneous abortion is not excluded, especially when several adverse factors are combined (for example, pregnancy against the background of TORCH infections).
+Polyhydramnios often develops, and spontaneous termination of pregnancy cannot be ruled out, especially when several unfavorable factors are combined (for example, pregnancy occurring against the background of TORCH infections).

-In the last months of pregnancy, angina has less of an impact on the developing baby.
-First, his organs are already largely formed and are not so defenseless against toxic substances.
+In the last months of pregnancy, sore throat has less of an impact on the developing baby.
+Firstly, his organs are already largely formed and are not so defenseless against toxic substances.
 Secondly, a well-formed placenta plays a protective role.
-Thirdly, the fetus itself is already able to respond to some influences by developing its own protective factors.
+Thirdly, the fetus itself is capable of responding to certain influences by developing its own protective factors.

-However, angina, transferred in the third trimester, can lead to placental insufficiency, fetal growth retardation and premature birth.
+However, tonsillitis suffered in the third trimester can lead to placental insufficiency, delayed fetal development and premature birth.

-On the other hand, the woman herself suffers the most.
-More often there are early complications: paratonsillar abscess, otitis media, sinusitis and others.
-The development of late complications is not excluded: damage to the heart, joints, kidneys.
+On the other hand, the woman herself suffers more.
+Early complications occur more often: peritonsillar abscess, otitis media, sinusitis and others.
+It is possible that late complications may develop: damage to the heart, joints, and kidneys.

-Self-treatment of angina when carrying a child is unacceptable.
-Having discovered the first signs of this disease, a woman should observe bed rest and call a doctor at home.
-She can't go to the clinic.
+Self-medication of sore throat while carrying a child is unacceptable.
+Having discovered the first signs of this disease, a woman should remain in bed and call a doctor at home.
+She is not allowed to visit the clinic.

 • daily routine and diet;